Port of Cherbourg Guide for Cruisers, France (UPDATED 2023)

-Cherbourg-en-Cotentin, often known as just Cherbourg, is a city nestled at the northern end of the Cotentin Peninsula in the department of Manche, Normandy region, in northwest France.
-Strategically located on the English Channel, the port town of Cherbourg has always been an important commercial, ferry, military and cargo port.
+Cherbourg-en-Cotentin, often known as just Cherbourg, is a city nestled at the northern end of the Cotentin Peninsula in the Normandy region, in northwest France.
+Strategically located on the English Channel, the port of Cherbourg has always been an important commercial, ferry, military and cargo port.
+Nowadays, Cherbourg port is a popular stop in cruise itineraries due to its proximity to D-Day Landing Beaches, Mont Saint-Michel and other historic sites in Normandy.
+In this article, read about:

 Quai de France features an impressive terminal building housed in a former railway station dating from the early 20th century (Gare Maritime Transatlantique).
-Here, cruise passengers can find a tourist information center and a souvenir shop.
-Free shuttle buses to Cherbourg town center are normally provided by the port authorities, however, some cruise lines may offer this service for a small fee.
-The walk to the town is very pleasant, on flat surfaces, so shuttle transfer is not really necessary.
+The port facilities include a tourist information center and a souvenir shop.
+Cherbourg Port ensures smooth transfer to the downtown, by providing free shuttle buses for cruise passengers.
+However, some cruise lines may offer this service for a small fee.

+The walk to the town is very pleasant, on flat surfaces, so a shuttle transfer is not necessary.
 A taxi rank and bus parking are available in front of the terminal building.
 One part of the Gare Maritime houses the iconic Cité de la Mer, a maritime museum and one of the most visited attractions in Cherbourg.

-7 Best Things to Do in the Port of Cherbourg
+7 Best Things to Do in Cherbourg Port

 1. Cherbourg

-Cherbourg is a very easy place to get around and all the main attractions are located within a walking distance of the port.
+Cherbourg is a very easy place to get around and all the main attractions are located within walking distance of the port.
 In the old town, you’ll find a wide variety of eateries and wine bars where you can sample Normandy’s cuisine specialties including fresh seafood, famous “camembert” cow cheese, apples, and apple cider “calvados”…

-• La Cité de la Mer – The iconic maritime museum is housed in a beautiful 240-meter long Art Deco building of Gare Maritime Transatlantique.
+- La Cité de la Mer – The iconic maritime museum is housed in a beautiful 240-meter-long Art Deco building of Gare Maritime Transatlantique.
 A part of the museum is dedicated to the legendary Titanic, as Cherbourg was one of the ports of call before the Titanic’s crossing.
 La Cité de la Mer is also home to La Redoutable, the world’s largest submarine open to visitors, and an impressive aquarium with 17 tanks holding more than 4.000 marine creatures.

 2. Mont Saint-Michel